aaronsharma/SEGP/Portfolio/Evaluation & Conclusion.md

 #### Unit testing / Functional testing.

-Since we only have a simple prototype there is not much testing we can do.
-However we have included a route for database testing purposes at localhost:3000/user where a get request will show all User objects in the database.
+For back-end/Database testing we have included a route at localhost:3000/user where a get request will show all User objects in the database.
 Using Postman or an alternative piece of software one is also able to add a User by sending a Post request.
 Using the route /user/:userId where Id is the Id of the specific User object one is able to update, delete or get a specific user using a patch, delete or get request respectively.
 This was only included to test saving, updating and deleting data in the database and would be removed on full deployment.

 **E3 User acceptance testing.
 Evaluation of your design with users – methods undertaken, findings, implications.**